 Gay in Trumpland

-As politics as we used to know it continues to unravel in the United States, photographer Ron Amato has released a new series of work titled Gay in Trumpland.
+As politics as we used to know it continues to unravel in the United States, photographer Ron Amato has released a series of work titled Gay in Trumpland.

-I caught up with Amato for a behind-the-scenes look at the series he’s created.
+We caught up with Amato for a behind-the-scenes look at the series he’s created.

 Why was it important to you to use your art to demonstrate your opposition to the Trump Administration?